joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 ## 2016–2020

-I remember working alongside one of the developers on a regular.
+I remember working alongside one of the developers on the aforementioned program.
 We would have philosophical debates about web development.
 Eventually he said he had come to appreciate and understand the benefits of progressive enhancement.

-Another view that I came to in this time was the innovation curve.

-The idea being that we are constantly looking to push the boundaries of what's possible online.
-We make tools that illustrate this possibility. jQuery made all sorts of things easier and possible.
-Much of that functionality is now native through the use of HTML, CSS, and native JS.
+(I'm not sure how much [this article](/web-development/on-constraints/internet-bandwidth/) had to do with that decision.)

+The idea of the internet innovation curve came on stronger during this time and we would discuss ways to push what was possible, including pushing for progress in browser support for various features.

 ## 2021–